maartenl/YourPersonalPhotographOrganiser/MANUAL.md

 * verify if hash of photo matches up with another photo in the database (i.e. a rename or move operation has occurred) -> change path/filename of photo in database appropriately
 * otherwise -> adds the new photo to the database

 New photographs are not automatically added to any gallery.
+For that, see <a href="#add-photographs-to-gallery-in-bulk">Add photographs to gallery in bulk</a>.

+### Add photographs to gallery in bulk

+    Select "Show all gallerys", at the gallery of your choice, click on "Edit", enter a location in textfield after "Import from location".
+Click on "Import".

+The location should be the FULL path of the directory to check.

+No subdirectories will be considered for adding.

 ### Verify existing photographs